Prompts have evil twins: Robustness of optimized prompts

 \begin{definition} Given prompts $\ba$ and $\bb$, define $\tba,\tbb$ to be random prompts formed by uniformly shuffling their tokens.
 We say that prompt $\ba$ is more \textbf{token-order-sensitive} than $\bb$ if

 \end{definition}

-We wish to compare the token-order-sensitivity of {\name} prompts to that of interpretable or natural prompts.
-We evaluate this using Algorithm \ref{alg:dominace}, which calculates a token-order-sensitivity ``win rate" $w$ between $\bp$ and $\bp^*$ and interprets the comparison of $w$ to $50\%$ for successive ground-truth and reconstructed prompts $\bp^*,\bp$ as a Bernoulli process.
+We wish to compare the token-order-sensitivity of optimized prompts to that of the natural-language ground truth prompts.
+We evaluate this using Algorithm \ref{alg:dominace}, which calculates a token-order-sensitivity ``win rate'' $w$ between $\bp$ and $\bp^*$, comparing how much the prompts change under random token reordering.

-We find that, across model sizes, {\name} prompts are \textit{less} token-order-sensitive than interpretable prompts (Table \ref{tab:shuffle-results}).
-In other words, LLMs appear to be less impacted by the order of tokens in {\name} prompts.